MovingBlocks/TempDoc/Codebase-Structure.md

 While usually "mods" are user-created modifications to a game our modules are a little more fundamental.
 Modules are containers for code and assets that can be used by game types, mods or other higher-level concepts.
 Even the systems and various bits of content in the base game are stored in modules that can be enabled, disabled, or even replaced.

 Modules have access to a limited part of the engine through the Modding API.
 Each is sandboxed for security.
-Modules do not get their own custom build file, instead one is supplied by the central project's "modules.gradle" template that builds all modules equally.
-If you change that template you can refresh all generated module build files with:
+Other than the Core module the modules do not get their own custom build file, instead one is copied in from the Core module that builds all modules equally.
+If you change that instance of the file you can refresh all generated module build files with:

 `gradlew refreshModuleGradle`